hallofdreams/hallofdreams.github.io/_posts/2024-01-12-trackmania-1.md

 With that kind of generality, the Linesight developers did not want to merely run their program on custom-built tutorial tracks.
 They wanted a *challenge*.
 And the challenge that presented itself was [ESL-Hockolicious](https://tmnf.exchange/trackshow/414041), a map created in 2008 that has since become [one of the most hunted maps in all of TMNF](https://www.youtube.com/watch?v=3NbcEcO5oyg).
 One minute long, ludicrously optimized, with a variety of tricks, turns, and jumps: anybody, whether human or machine, who got a good time on this map, would need a broad understanding of tech maps and low-speed maneuvering in Trackmania.
 So, how well did the program do?

 ![](/assets/img/Trackmania/Linesight_Hockolicious_Progress.png)
 *The Linesight program's progress over eighty hours of training on Hockolicious.
-From [" Trackmania AI Learns To Drift and Beat Pros ? | Hockolicious"](https://www.youtube.com/watch?v=9juZgQc4D7U).*
+From ["Trackmania AI Learns To Drift and Beat Pros ? | Hockolicious"](https://www.youtube.com/watch?v=9juZgQc4D7U).*

-After eighty hours of training, the program achieved a time of 54.06.
-This placed it at what would be (in the no-shorctuts category) a tie for 20th place on the global leaderboard - out of millions of attempts by thousands of players, in a map far from trivial to start with.
+After eighty hours of training (training at 9x speed, so roughly a month of equivalent playing for a human player), the program achieved a time of 54.06, a time not achieved by human players until the map was six years old.
+This placed it at what would be (in the no-shorctuts category) a tie for 20th place on the global leaderboard - out of millions of attempts by thousands of skilled racers, in a map far from trivial to set a good time in.
 The Linesight project proved that reinforcement learning can get nearly professional-level performance on real maps.
 And, as we enter the scene in 2024, that is the state-of-the-art.

 ### Us